Systems of interacting diffusions with partial annihilation through membranes: Introduction

 \section{Introduction}

 With motivation to model and analyze the transport of positive and negative charges in solar cells, an interacting random walk model in domains has recently been introduced in \cite{zqCwtF13a}.
-In that model, a bounded domain in $\R^d$ is divided into two adjacent sub-domains $D_+$ and $D_-$ by an interface $I$.
+In that model, a bounded domain in $\R ^d$ is divided into two adjacent subdomains $D_+$ and $D_-$ by an interface $I$.
 The subdomains $D_+$ and $D_-$ represent the hybrid medias which confine the positive and the negative charges, respectively.
 At microscopic level, positive and negative charges are modeled by independent continuous time random walks on lattices inside $D_+$ and $D_-$.
 These two types of particles annihilate each other at a certain rate when they come close to each other near the interface $I$.
 This interaction models the annihilation, trapping, recombination and separation phenomena of the charges.
 Such a stochastic system can also model population dynamics of two segregated species under competition near their boarder.
-Under an appropriate scaling of the lattice size, the speed of the random walks and the annihilation rate, we proved in \cite{zqCwtF13a} that the hydrodynamic limit is described by a system of nonlinear heat equations that are coupled on the interface and satisfy Neumann boundary condition at the remaining part of the boundary.
+Under an appropriate scaling of the lattice size, the speed of the random walks and the annihilation rate, we proved in \cite{zqCwtF13a} that the hydrodynamic limit is described by a system of nonlinear heat equations that are coupled on the interface.

 While the random walk model in \cite{zqCwtF13a} is more amenable to computer simulation, it is subject to technical restrictions associated with the discrete approximations of both the diffusions performed by the particles and the underlying domains $D_{\pm}$.
-Furthermore, that model does not consider harvest of charges.
+Furthermore, that model does not consider harvest of charges, which is of practical interest.

 In this paper, a new continuous state stochastic model is introduced and investigated.
 This model is different from that of \cite{zqCwtF13a} in three ways: the particles perform reflected diffusions on continuous state spaces rather than random walks over discrete state spaces, particles are absorbed (harvested) at some regions (harvest sites) away from the interface $I$, and the annihilation mechanism near $I$ is different.
 The model in this paper allows more flexibility in modeling the underlying spatial motions performed by the particles and in the study of their various properties.
 In particular, it is more convenient to work with when we study the fluctuation limit (or, functional central limit theorem) of the interacting diffusion system, which is the subject of an on-going project \cite{zqCwtF13d}.